technoguy3105/SunFlow/README.md

 Installation
 ------------

-To install SunFlow on your computer press 'Clone or Download' xxx page of GitHub and choose the ZIP option.
+To install SunFlow on your computer press 'Clone or Download' on the Repository site of GitHub/AIT/SunFlow and choose the ZIP option.
 Then it will be copied into a folder SunFlow, containing the complete repository.
+To proceed further, read to guide in folder xxx.